 Is Fundrise a Good Investment?

+So, is investing with Fundrise a smart investment choice?
 Only you can answer that question.
 Even with the crowdfunding option, some investors might be more comfortable building their real estate investment portfolio slower by purchasing properties directly.

 Knowing that you have full control over the buildings you own directly might be more appeasing to you than owning pieces of a basket of buildings you’ll likely never see.
 However, the upside of owning via crowdfunding is that you don’t have to spend time managing those buildings either.